News in Different Languages: Top Sources and Tips for Learners

-Much like travel, the news can offer in-depth awareness about a different language, society and culture, including the really interesting aspects like progress in science, events in politics and the world of entertainment.
-And it comes in bite-size pieces.
+Much like travel, the news can offer in-depth awareness about a different language, society and culture.
+And it all comes in bite-size pieces.

 Today, we’ll be going over why and how you—as a language learner—should be using the daily news.

 And we’ll be sharing some great online and offline resources you can use to get news in multiple languages.